netscaler/netscaler-k8s-ingress-controller/docs/configure/cpx-service-type-lb.md

 ![citrix-adc-cpx-service-type-lb](../media/cpx-service-type-lb.png)

 As shown in the diagram, Netscaler CPX runs as a daemon set and runs a BGP session over port 179 on the node IP address pointed by the Kubernetes node resource.
-For every service of type LoadBalancer added to the Kubernetes API server, the Citrix ingress controller configures the Netscaler CPX to advertise the external IP address to the BGP router configured.
+For every service of type LoadBalancer added to the Kubernetes API server, the Netscaler ingress controller configures the Netscaler CPX to advertise the external IP address to the BGP router configured.
 A /32 prefix is used to advertise the routes to the external router and the node IP address is used as a gateway to reach the external IP address.
 Once the traffic reaches to the Kubernetes node, the iptables rule steers the traffic to Netscaler CPX which in turn load balance to the actual service pods.

 With this deployment, you can also use Kubernetes ingress resources and advertise the Ingress virtual IP (VIP) address to the router.
-You can specify the `NS_VIP` environment variable while deploying the Citrix ingress controller which acts as the VIP for all ingress resources.
+You can specify the `NS_VIP` environment variable while deploying the Netscaler ingress controller which acts as the VIP for all ingress resources.
 When an Ingress resource is added, Netscaler CPX advertises the `NS_VIP` to external routers through BGP to attract the traffic.
 Once traffic comes to the `NS_VIP`, Netscaler CPX performs the content switching and load balancing as specified in the ingress resource.

-**Note:** For this solution to work, the Citrix ingress controller must run as a root user and must have the `NET_ADMIN` capability.
+**Note:** For this solution to work, the Netscaler ingress controller must run as a root user and must have the `NET_ADMIN` capability.

 ## Deploy Netscaler CPX solution for services of type LoadBalancer